NickBarreto/slash-consonance/README.md

 You can now query your Bibliocloud data from within slack.
 Type in `/bibliocloud [text to search]` and you'll get back a list of books that contain the words you searched in their title, along with their ISBNs.
 You can then use `/bibliocloud isbn [an_isbn]` to get more information about one book.
 You can also search by publication date with `/bibiliocloud date yyyy-mm-dd`.
 Hooray!

 Note: Heroku free dynos go to sleep after a certain amount of inactivity.
 If you make a query and you get an error, try it again in a moment after the dyno has woken up.
 If you want it to run 24/7, you can upgrade it to a Hobby Dyno for $7 a month.

+## Contributing

+All the commands are defined in the `/commands/bibliocloud/command.rb` file.
+If you want to add any new subcommands, you can send them as pull requests for changes to that file.